-Since the launch of Richard Curtis’s Make My Money Matter campaign in the summer of 2020, the following pioneer pension schemes and providers have made various net zero commitments – details are below the logos (in chronological order):
+Since the launch of Richard Curtis’s Make My Money Matter campaign in the summer of 2020, over 20 pioneer pension schemes and providers have made various net zero commitments – details are below the logos (logos are in alphabetical order, media announcements are in chronological order):

 Nest – The National Employment Savings Trust (Nest) was the first scheme to make a net zero commitment in a press release on 29 July 2020 announcing its new climate change policy.
 Under the policy, Nest will